wesley974/rubygame/help/scoreboard.md

-Rspec.describe ScoreBoard do

-  describe "#initialize" do
+# initialize
-    it "Create the file if not exists" # magician.score end
+  Create the file if not exists

-  describe "#view" do
-    it "show the score"
-  end

-  describe "#add" do
-    it "add a new record" # name + tries + time

-  describe "#check" do
+# view
+  show the score

+# add
+  add a new record

+# check
-    it "check if the winner has a better time than the 3 records" # time ? end
+  check if the winner has a better time than the 3 records

-  describe "#replace" do
+# replace
-    it "replace an existing record" end
+  replace an existing record

-end